whisperrnote/whisperrchat-b82a8ded/SCHEMA_README.md

-# 🚀 WhisperChat Database Schema - Quick Start
+# 🚀 Tenchat Database Schema - Quick Start

 ## What Just Happened?

-You now have a **production-ready, scalable database schema** for WhisperChat that includes:
+You now have a **production-ready, scalable database schema** for Tenchat that includes:

 ✅ **30 Collections** across 5 specialized databases
 ✅ **12 Storage Buckets** for all media types